Paratron/parastudios/posts/13_react-subscribable-stores/index.md

 A developer can develop the business logic as complete standalone javascript code which is better testable.

-And react components become easier because no fetching logic or other things need to be built into components.
+And react components become simpler because no fetching logic or other things need to be built into components.
 They can behave more like they should be: "dumb" templates.